ExpressionEngine/ExpressionEngine-User-Guide/source/development/modules.rst

   Used to create the backend control panel, it includes a class with a name that is a combination of the package's name with a ``_mcp`` suffix.
 The first letter and only the first letter of the class name should be capitalized.
 There are no required class variables.
-As always, be sure you invoke the super object in your constructor.
 The control panel file for a module without a backend control panel would look like::